 A bi-amp speaker has two dedicated amplifiers for the high and low frequencies, resulting in a cleaner, more accurate frequency response.
 A tri-amp configuration is used in monitors that have dedicated midrange speakers.

 Do you have room for studio monitors?
 You may be working in a very small environment.
 If so, chances are you’ll want a small pair of speakers.
 Consider the size of the overall area that it will take up in your room or desk.
+If you do not have the space on your desk, consider grabbing a pair of studio monitor stands.
+Most manufacturers provide this as an optional add-on when buying studio monitors.

 When buying studio monitors, consider what audio inputs it needs to support.
 It would be unfortunate if you bring a pair of studio monitors home to realize that you have incompatible equipment.
 Do you need ¼ inch TRS or RCA inputs?
 How about ⅛ inch stereo inputs?
 Perhaps you need AUX inputs to plug your phone in via a 3.5mm cable?
 How about XLR, Bluetooth, Optical, or Coaxial?

 When buying studio monitors, you should know which inputs and how many you require.
 You should have a way to input an audio interface as well.

 You’ve probably noticed many studio monitors have holes in the front or rear.
 These kinds of monitors are called ported cabinets.
 This is there to extend the frequency response to provide more bass.
 When monitors vibrate, the backward movement will create internal air pressure inside the cabinet.
 The holes (or ports) redirect the air pressure outside the cabinet, allowing a better low-frequency response.

-7. Near vs. far field studio monitors: Which are better you?
+7. Near vs. far field studio monitors

 Near-field monitors typically have smaller drivers and are meant to sit close to the listener (2-3 feet away).
 The proximity allows direct sound to directly hit the listener’s ear rather than reflecting from the room’s surfaces.
 Conversely, Far-field monitors have larger drivers and are meant to be placed along the perimeter of a room, farther from the listener.

 You can typically find far-field monitors mounted to walls, monitor stands, or behind a mixing desk.
 Far-field monitors take advantage of room acoustics and use the entire space to allow low frequencies to resonate.
 Most of us will go with near-field monitors, especially for home studio use.
 Far-field monitors require a lot of space, which many of us don’t have.

 Additionally, far-field monitors are partially dependent on the acoustic makeup of a room, so a lot more money would need to spend a lot of money treating the room acoustically or far-field monitors to be worth it.
+That said, I don’t want you to write off far-field monitors; they serve a purpose and can give you a much more holistic mixing experience when appropriately utilized.

 A good set of monitors will come with EQ adjustability so you can tune the speakers to the acoustics of your studio.
 Some monitors in the market have automatic digital processors that can detect the optimal EQ settings for the best sound in your room.
 However, If your room echoes, this won’t help.
 There is no magic pill to get perfect sound if your sound sucks.

 You will have to treat the acoustics of your room yourself.
 That being said, if you have a studio with amazing acoustics, a monitor that can match your room will make your playback sound amazing.

 When buying studio monitors, consider the cone size of the woofer and tweeter.
-Most typical cone sizes are 5 to 8-inches.
+Most typical cone sizes are 5 to 8 inches.
 The biggest difference between an 8-inch and a 5-inch speaker is that a 5-inch speaker does not produce as many low-ends as an 8-inch.
 The lower frequencies are not as powerful, and you might end up chasing a good base tone artificially because the speakers can’t produce anymore.

 But, If you are just starting out, go with a 5-inch speaker.
 They are less expensive and more compact, so your lows won’t be overpowering.
 Also, note that the size of the cones will have an impact on the price of the monitors.